Students all around the world experience burnout. So, what is burnout and how does it affect international students in particular?

 Recognizing Burnout

-Burnout can present itself in a variety of ways, with symptoms typically starting small but building over time — especially if left untreated.
-Herrod notes early signs of burnout are “not feeling great.
+Symptoms can vary and typically start small, but build over time — especially if left untreated.
+Herrod notes early signs are “not feeling great.
 Feeling sad.
 Feeling distance from friends, activities, or even classes.
 Not feeling very enthusiastic.
 Feeling a little lost.”

 People experience burnout differently, but here are some of the more recognizable symptoms: